eclipse-edc/Samples/transfer/transfer-06-consumer-pull-http/README.md

 > It is important to note that the `baseUrl` property of the `dataAddress` is a fake data used for
 > the purpose of this example.
 It will be the data that the consumer will pull on the sample
 > execution.

+Additional properties on `HttpData` can be used to allow consumers to enrich the data request:

+- `proxyPath`: allows specifying additional path segments.
+- `proxyQueryParams`: allows specifying query params.
+- `proxyBody`: allows attaching a body.
+- `proxyMethod`: allows specifying the Http Method (default `GET`)

 ### 4. Create a Policy on the provider